bbdaniels/sdi-analysis/README.md

 - Generates item response curves for each diagnostic item included in the item response theory algorithm.
 - Produces figures that compare provider knowledge and performance across and within countries to populate presentations of the cross-country comparison and individual country profiles.

-This material also includes the references used to determine whether providers correctly treated the given condition.
-In addition, the resulting resulting cross-country comparison and country profiles are available in the "outputs/presentations" folder.
+This material also includes the references used to determine whether providers correctly treated the conditions in the vignettes.
+In addition, the resulting cross-country comparison and country profiles are available in the "outputs/presentations" folder.

 The analysis relies on data available here: [https://github.com/worldbank/SDI-Health](https://github.com/worldbank/SDI-Health)